In this guide

 What do you need to know?

-The important thing to remember about this strategy is that you are still legally required to pay yourself the pro-rated minimum annual pension for the year if you want the earnings on the funds supporting the pension prior to commutation to be considered exempt current pension income (ECPI) for tax purposes.
+When a member requests a commutation from their pension, it is important to remember that the trustees are still required to pay the pro-rated minimum annual pension for the year.
+This is to make sure that the fund earnings on the assets supporting the pension prior to commutation are considered to be exempt current pension income (ECPI) for tax purposes.

 The pro-rata minimum payment amount that must be paid prior to commutation is calculated using the formula: